 While law didn’t speak to Henley, travel did, and her first job in the travel industry was at the popular magazine Town & Country in New York City.
 When her editor left to found Indagare, a members-only, boutique travel-planning company, Henley went with her.
-It was through her work at Indagare that Henley became comfortable with creating booking platforms, managing tech teams, and running the business side of travel – enough that she launched her own company in 2014, a travel agency called Passported.
+It was through her work at Indagare that Henley became comfortable with creating booking platforms, managing tech teams, and running the business side of travel (speaking of: learn how to become a travel agent).
+She launched her own company in 2014, a travel agency called Passported.
 At that point, she was a mom of two small children, ages four and seven, and she saw a need for parents who wanted to show their kids the world.

 “I really focused Passported on young families traveling with young kids, like how to do that and still be you while doing it.
 Because that was the moment that I was in, having little kids and being like, “I still want to go to fun places, but it needs to work [for my family],” Henley explained.